Uterus Abnormalities During Pregnancy

 Common Treatment of Uterine Abnormalities

-Uterine abnormalities are generally diagnosed during an ultrasound scan, laparoscopy or physical examination.
-Once the abnormality is established, your doctor may advise you following:
+Uterine abnormalities are generally diagnosed during an ultrasound scan, laparoscopy, or physical examination.
+Once the abnormality is established, your doctor may advise you the following:

-- You may be advised for a cervical cerclage (a stitch in the cervix) if there is a threat of preterm labour.
+- You might be advised to get a cervical cerclage (a stitch in the cervix) if there is a threat of preterm labour.

 - In case of a unicornuate uterus, the surgical removal of obstructed hemi-uterus can be done if the other side is functional.

-- Most cases of abnormalities that do not cause major complications and can be corrected by minimal surgical intervention.
-If the abnormality isn’t posing any pain or threat to your unborn child, your doctor may not require any treatment for the abnormality.
+- Most cases of abnormalities do not cause significant complications and can be corrected by minimal surgical intervention.
+If the abnormality isn’t posing any pain or threat to your unborn child, your doctor may not recommend any treatment.

-How to Manage Your Pregnancy with Abnormal Uterus
+How to Manage Your Pregnancy With an Abnormal Uterus

-It is normal for you to feel anxious after knowing about abnormalities in uterus but you need stay calm and relaxed.
+It is normal for you to feel anxious after knowing about abnormalities in the uterus, but you need to stay calm and relaxed.
 If you notice any symptoms of uterine abnormalities or abnormal uterine bleeding like a bicornuate or unicornuate uterus, you should report to your health care practitioner immediately.
-Your doctor may advise an ultrasound to detect uterus abnormalities to know more about your condition and then suggest treatment for the same.
+Your doctor may ask you to get an ultrasound scan to detect the uterus abnormalities, to know more about your condition, and then suggest treatment for the same.
 Many uterine abnormalities and displacements can be treated with medicinal or surgical intervention for a healthy pregnancy.
-It is also important for you to attend all your antenatal appointments with your doctor to get an update on your condition.
+It is also essential for you to attend all your antenatal appointments with your doctor to get an update on your condition.
 If any symptoms or signs of preterm labour are noticed, you must report it to your doctor or seek immediate medical help.
 Any history of miscarriage should also be intimated to avoid any complications.

-Conclusion: Abnormality in your uterus during pregnancy is a matter of concern as it may affect your baby.
-It is quite common among woman and may lead to a complicated childbirth.
-Therefore, once you know about your abnormality, it is recommended to exercise caution during pregnancy and get the suggested medical help by your healthcare practitioner.
+Abnormality in your uterus during pregnancy is a matter of concern as it may affect your baby.
+It is quite common among woman and may lead to complicated childbirth.
+Therefore, once you know about the abnormality, it is recommended to exercise caution during pregnancy and get the suggested medical help by your healthcare practitioner.